 I met with Fr.
-Chamblain, he gave me a tour, showed me some historical archives and allowed me to photograph the murals.
-There are three murals painted on the ceiling, probably oil on canvas, surrounded by numerous decorative banners and depictions of the twelve apostles painted into lunettes around the arch of the ceiling.
+Chamblain, who gave me a tour, showed me some historical archives and allowed me to photograph the murals.
+There are three larger murals painted on the ceiling, probably oil on canvas, surrounded by numerous decorative banners and depictions of the twelve apostles painted into lunettes around the arch of the ceiling.
 It is believed that Louis Grell painted the entire ceiling and the twelve apostles in 1939.

 Several months later in August, I received a phone call, followed by several emails from Fr.
 Conrad Borntrager O.S.M., who is attached to the regional office and is responsible for historical archives related to the numerous Catholic Churches of the Midwest.
 Fr.
 Conrad offered assistance with editing my text related to the Assumption Church and asked for documentation supporting our claim that Louie painted the ceiling murals.
 We exchanged numerous emails and historical information related to the church and the murals.
 Thank you so much Fr.
 Chamblain and Fr.
 Borntrager for allowing us to photograph Louie’s murals inside your beautiful church and sharing so much rich history relating to Assumption Catholic Church.